Purple-Iverson/Documentation/Sprint 2/Meeting Minutes/Sprint Review.md

 * Firestore with firebase with noSQL
 * mySQL with local server
 * Display of WebApp so far
-* Get Minimal Viable Product working as quick as possibly and think of everything else as extra features - Prof. Klein
+* NB!
+Get Minimal Viable Product working as quick as possibly and think of everything else as extra features - Prof. Klein
-*
+* MOCK API